It was very warm, a bit windy, but when isn't it?

 Badger disappeared into her room, and I was online for a bit.

-She swore they had flu, strep, and norovirus.
+She said they had flu, strep, and norovirus.

-So I told him OK you bring her down, but, and I don't care what your daddy says, you keep her in your bedroom.
+So I told him, okay, you can bring her down, but, and I don’t care what your daddy says, please keep her in your bedroom.

-Neither me nor Cowboy have had a flu shot.
+Neither Cowboy nor I have had a flu shot.

-So we quickly shoved the poor cats back in the laundry room, the dogs in the bedroom, and hid all the cat toys.
+So we quickly put the poor cats back in the laundry room, put the dogs in the bedroom, and put away all the cat toys.

-I just think it’s a bit inconsiderate to bring a little down here after saying she’d been sick all week.
+I do think it’s a bit inconsiderate to bring a kid down here after saying she’d been sick all week.

 And since he was up there with them, we’re already exposed.